Bakkt

-Bakkt Holdings, Inc., headquartered in Alpharetta, Georgia and New York City, provides a software as a service (SaaS) and API platform for owning and trading cryptocurrency.
-Bakkt was founded, and is 55% owned, by Intercontinental Exchange (ICE), which also owns the New York Stock Exchange.
-Bakkt earns revenue from commissions for payments and purchases and sales of cryptocurrency.
+Bakkt Holdings, Inc., provides a software as a service (SaaS) and API platform for owning and trading cryptocurrency and facilitates fiat-to-stablecoin conversion.
+The company is organized in Delaware, with principal executive offices in New York City.

+Bakkt was founded by Intercontinental Exchange (ICE), which also owns the New York Stock Exchange and owned around 20% of the company as of June 2026.

 History

 2018–2020: Under ICE ownership

 In August 2018, Intercontinental Exchange formed Bakkt in partnership with Boston Consulting Group (BCG), Microsoft, Starbucks, and others to create a software platform to manage digital assets.
 Its first use cases was for trading and conversion of Bitcoin (BTC) versus fiat currencies.
 Kelly Loeffler served as Bakkt's CEO until her appointment to the United States Senate.

 In January 2019, Bakkt acquired certain assets of Rosenthal Collins Group to advance its consumer payments initiatives.

 In April 2019, Bakkt acquired Digital Asset Custody Company (DACC).

 In September 2019, after regulatory delays, Intercontinental Exchange began trading of bitcoin futures.

 In February 2020, Intercontinental Exchange acquired Bridge2 Solutions, a loyalty rewards provider, which was then contributed to Bakkt.